top of page

 Guasha

-Gua sha works by applying pressure and scraping the skin's surface with a smooth-edged tool, traditionally made of jade or horn, to stimulate blood flow and energy (Qi) in the body.
-This scraping action creates petechiae, or redness, on the skin, which releases stagnation and promotes healing.
+Gua Sha is a traditional Chinese healing technique that involves applying pressure and scraping the skin’s surface using a smooth-edged tool, typically made of jade or horn.
+This action helps stimulate blood flow and enhance the flow of Qi (energy) throughout the body.
+The scraping motion creates small red marks called petechiae, which indicate the release of stagnation and promote healing.

-Gua sha is often used to treat muscle pain and tension, boost the immune system, and support overall health and well-being.
-It is commonly performed on the back, neck, shoulders, and limbs, but it can also be applied to other areas of the body.
+Gua Sha supports the body’s natural healing response by increasing blood flow to specific areas.
+It is commonly used to treat muscle pain, chronic tension, and inflammation and is effective for boosting the immune system and improving overall health and well-being.
+Gua Sha can be performed on the back, neck, shoulders, and limbs, but it is versatile enough to be applied to other areas of the body depending on the specific needs of the individual.

 Moxa